 Knowledgeable attorney outlines what leads to termination of alimony

 Remarriage is the most common factor necessitating modification or termination of limited duration and permanent alimony awards.
 Rehabilitative and reimbursement alimony awards are not affected by remarriage.
 All types of alimony are terminated should either party die.
 For divorces occurring on or after January 1, 2019, alimony payments are not tax deductible for the paying spouse and are not declarable income for the recipient.

 Contact a determined New Jersey lawyer for assistance with an alimony matter

-Martone Law Group, LLC in Haddon Heights handles alimony issues for clients throughout Camden and Burlington counties, including post-divorce proceedings concerning modifications and enforcement.
+The Law Offices of Kelli M. Martone in Haddon Heights handles alimony issues for clients throughout Camden and Burlington counties, including post-divorce proceedings concerning modifications and enforcement.
 Please call 856-432-4587 or contact me online to schedule a consultation.